 Be candid to yourself and others about what’s most important to you in a voyage.

 Go somewhere that has something to unique/exciting to see or do.
-Here are some examples the alpine slide in Switzerland (Katie’s list), the Northern Lights in Norway (Emylee’s list), and a London play at the Globe (Moriah’s list).
+Here are some examples the alpine slide in Switzerland (Katie’s list), the Northern Lights in Norway (Emylee’s list), and a London play at the Globe (Both on our list).

 Go to the library to find/borrow travel guides.
 It gives you good incentive to get a fabulous planner/journal to take notes in.